daniel1111/HueLibEnt/README.md

 So, to use it:
 1. Either follow the instructions on the [Hue website](https://developers.meethue.com/develop/hue-entertainment/philips-hue-entertainment-api/) to register with the bridge and get a username & clientkey, or use HueVis to register with the bridge and take its credentials from the generated bridge_credentials.conf file
-2. Change into the examples/BasicColourFade directory
-3. Run `./bcf -a <ip address> -i <username> -p <clientkey>`
+2. From the root directory, run `./bin/bcf -a <ip address> -i <username> -p <clientkey>`

-All going well, you should something along the line of:
+All going well, you should something along the lines of:

     Getting entertainment areas
     Enabling entertainment area [Entertainment area 1]